5.4 Binding Low-Level Protocol

 A compile-time function to report “upward” static information about the variables that it binds.
 The function receives “downward” information provided by the context, such as static information inferred for the right-hand side of a def binding or imposed by enclosing binding forms.
 If a binding form has subforms, it can query those subforms, pushing its down information “downward” and receiving the subform information “upward”.

 A compile-time “matcher” function that generates code that checks the input value for a match.
 The generated block may include additional definitions before branching or after branching toward success, but normally no bindings visible to code around the binding should be created at this step.
 Also, any action that commits to a binding match should be generated by the second or third compile-time functions (in the next bullets).
+A matcher communicates to the second or third function through identifiers that are explicitly designated as evidence for the match.

 The first of these functions, which produces static information, is always called first, and its results might be useful to the last three.
 Operationally, parsing a binding form gets the first function, and then that function reports the other three along with the static information that it computes.